 Millwood Inn and Suites

-San Francisco airport shuttles can be a cheap way to avoid costly long-term SFO airport parking rates
+An airport shuttle service can help you avoid costly long-term SFO airport parking rates

 Most companies that offer car services to San Francisco airport feature both private and shared ride choices for travelers.